charltonaustin/blog-entries/editing/prior-art.md

 ## The Problem
 Sometimes there is the "right way" and other times there is how it is done in the codebase.
-I would argue the very rarely the "right way" isn't how it is done in the codebase.
+I would argue that a majority of the time the "right way" is how it is done in the codebase.
+This might seem surprising, but generally I think consistency is incredibly important in a codebase.
+So while at first glance a practice might not be the accepted best practice you shouldn't change the codebase unless you can change everything over to the best practice.
-Recently an employee that was working on a part of the codebase argued that there were sections that weren't following the best practices.
+Recently an employee that was working on a part of the codebase argued that there were sections that weren't following best practices.
-In particular the infrastructure code was centralized in one place rather than spread out through several modules of the codebase.
+In particular the infrastructure code was centralized in one place rather than spread living close to the code in modules.
-He changed the newest codebase to test out the their theory.
+He changed the newest codebase to test out the theory.
-Up to this point I was completely on board with their decisions.
+Up to this point I was completely on board with his decisions.
-You see a practice that doesn't match with best practices, you have a different idea, and you try it out.
+You see a practice that doesn't match with best practices, you have a an idea on how to fix it, and you try it out.
 It was the next steps that I really didn't agree with.
 At this point everyone agreed it was better to go ahead and have the infrastructure code live close to the code.
 But due to time constraints the rest of the code was not moved over to the new method.